 Farmington is a medium-sized city located in the state of Minnesota.
-With a population of 22,731 people and six constituent neighborhoods, Farmington is the 50th largest community in Minnesota.
-Much of the housing stock in Farmington was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Farmington economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Farmington, where the median household income is $87,653.00.
+With a population of 23,632 people and six constituent neighborhoods, Farmington is the 50th largest community in Minnesota.
+Farmington has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Farmington, where the median household income is $95,331.00.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Farmington is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Farmington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Farmington is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Farmington who work in office and administrative support (15.53%), sales jobs (9.89%), and management occupations (9.38%).
+There are especially a lot of people living in Farmington who work in office and administrative support (15.25%), sales jobs (11.39%), and management occupations (10.88%).

 Also of interest is that Farmington has more people living here who work in computers and math than 95% of the places in the US.

+Farmington is a somewhat ethnically-diverse city.
 The people who call Farmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmington residents report their race to be White, followed by Asian.
-Important ancestries of people in Farmington include Norwegian, Irish, Swedish, and English.
+Important ancestries of people in Farmington include German, Norwegian, Irish, English, and Swedish.

 The most common language spoken in Farmington is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Native American languages.